krmxd/Refresh19-Automate-your-way-to-success/README.md

 Read more on powershell [here] (https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-6) if you are new to Powershell.
 And yes, Mac and Linux users aren't left out.

 ### Step 1.
 Get your free Azure account running
 Signup using the link above.
-Without a Azure subscription we can't move forward
+Without a Azure subscription we can't move forward.